Cholla Ramp is OPEN! (3-5-15)

 Restriction Notice: No Water Skiing or Towable Devices

-Due to very low water levels, the Arizona Game and Fish Department is temporarily closing Alamo Lake to all water skiing and towable devices effective April 30, 2014.
-The lake’s diminishing water level has exposed many partially submerged trees, rock outcroppings and other hazards, making this closure necessary for public safety.
+Due to low water levels, the Arizona Game and Fish Department is still advising that Alamo Lake continue to restrict all water skiing and towable devices.
+(Effective April 30, 2014) The lake’s diminishing water level has exposed many partially submerged trees, rock outcroppings and other hazards, making this closure necessary for public safety.